 In our DIY game, we’ll use large bowls and bean bags.
 Label the bowls with different points and throw the bean bags into the bowls to score points.

 This is a game that your older adult can play from a seated or standing position.
-This game is especially fun with grandchildren!
+This game is entertaining with grandchildren!

-The goal is to make the game easy enough to be fun, but challenging enough so they’ll feel satisfied with the points they score.
+The goal is to make the game easy enough to be fun but challenging enough that players will be satisfied with the points they score.

-Use anything handy for the bowls, either ones that you already have, inexpensive aluminum food trays found at grocery stores, or plastic bowls found at dollar stores.
+You can use anything handy for the bowls, such as ones you already have, inexpensive aluminum food trays found at grocery stores, or plastic bowls from dollar stores.

-Or, if you prefer, don’t use bowls or containers at all.
-Simply mark off large squares on the floor with removable painter’s tape, assign points, and toss bean bags into those areas to score points.
+Or, if you prefer, you can skip using bowls or containers altogether.
+Mark off large squares on the floor with removable painter’s tape, assign points, and toss bean bags into those areas to score points.

 2. Indoor chair golf